Visnalize/.com/src/index.md

 ---
 home: true
-description: Recreating Nostalgia for Entertainment | Full-time software developer, free-time app maker | Creator of Win7 Simu and other unique apps
+description: Author of Win7 Simu and Brick 1100.
+On a mission to relive the good old days with simulation apps.
 tagline:
 pageClass: homepage
 ---